mit-acl/separator/README.md

 ## Citation

-When using this library, please cite [this paper](https://www.google.com/):
+When using this library, please cite this paper (to appear):

 ```bibtex
 @article{tordesillas2020mader,